-23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.

-The District's management represented that there were no misappropriations of public funds and assets during the fiscal period.

-24. Observe the entity has posted, on its premises and website, the notice required by R.S.
-24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds
+- A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523. - Management represented that there were no misappropriation of public funds or assets during the year ended December 31, 2022. - B. Observe that the entity has posted, on its premises and website, the notice required by R.S.
+24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds. - Procedures performed.
+No exceptions noted.